Students learn useful, reliable ways to locate materials for personal, academic or professional research projects on NYTimes.com.

 Students examine current disputes between nations, and then, after learning about current tensions among Japan, China and South Korea, research and create timelines outlining the development of relationships among these nations.
 They then write letters from the perspective of a leader of one nation to a leader of another nation studied in class.

-Students explore the play Antigone and a Spanish flamenco dance company's adaptation of the play.
+This resource from the New York Times has students explore the play Antigone and a Spanish flamenco dance company's adaptation of the play.
 The lesson includes activities, graphic organizers and writing assignments.